Undergraduate majors: journalism and mass communication (BA); sport media and culture (BA)

 Undergraduate minors: media management; news and media literacy; sport media and culture

-Graduate degrees: M.A. in journalism; M.A. in strategic communication; Ph.D. in mass communications
+Graduate degrees: MA in mass communication; MA in strategic communication; PhD in mass communication

-The School of Journalism and Mass Communication offers an undergraduate major and minor as well as graduate degree programs.
-Undergraduate students in all majors may use approved journalism and mass communication courses to satisfy the Historical Perspectives, Social Sciences, and Values, Society, and Diversity requirements of the College of Liberal Arts and Sciences General Education Program, and the school's First-Year Seminar is designed specifically for entering undergraduate students.
-The School of Journalism and Mass Communication also administers the three undergraduate certificates listed below.
+The School of Journalism and Mass Communication offers two undergraduate majors and three minors as well as three graduate degree programs.
+Undergraduate students in all majors may use approved journalism and mass communication courses to satisfy the Diversity and Inclusion, Historical Perspectives, Social Sciences, and Values and Culture requirements of the College of Liberal Arts and Sciences GE CLAS Core, and the school's First-Year Seminar is designed specifically for entering undergraduate students.
+The School of Journalism and Mass Communication also administers the two undergraduate certificates listed below.

 The school is accredited by the Accrediting Council on Education in Journalism and Mass Communications.

 The school engages in a variety of activities for the enrichment of students, faculty, and the entire campus.
-Speakers visit campus each year under lectureships funded by the Li Chen Fund and the M. Holly McGranahan Lecture.
+Speakers visit campus each year under lectureships funded by the Li Chen Fund and the M. Holly McGranahan Lecture series.
 In addition, guest speakers are funded through the Hearst Visiting Professionals Program.
-Campus organizations for students include Kappa Tau Alpha (KTA, a national society honoring scholarship in journalism), the National Association of Black Journalists (NABJ), the Public Relations Student Society of America (PRSSA), the Society of Professional Journalists (SPJ), and Ed on Campus (EOC).
+Campus organizations for students include Kappa Tau Alpha (KTA), a national society honoring scholarship in journalism, the National Association of Black Journalists (NABJ), the Online News Association (ONA), and Ed on Campus (EOC).

-More than $170,000 in scholarships and awards is disbursed to journalism and mass communication students each year.
+More than $200,000 in scholarships and awards is disbursed to students in the School of Journalism and Mass Communication each year.
 Scholarship information and applications are available each fall.
-Visit Scholarships and Awards on the School of Journalism and Mass Communication website or contact the school.
+Visit Undergraduate Awards and Scholarships on the School of Journalism and Mass Communication website or contact the school.

 Undergraduate Programs of Study